Kmeakin/walrus-report/src/95-typing-rules.md

 second relation, $x: \tau$, maps the abstract syntax of HIR nodes to thier inferred types.
 We also define an *environment*, $\Gamma$, mapping variables to the type of their denotation.
 The environment is initialised such that the name of each builtin type and function is mapped to an appropriate type value.
+Where rules have multiple conclusions, any of those conclusions can be used in the hypotheses in subsequent inferences, separated by a comma.
+Rules with multiple conclusions are a notational convenience to succinctly express accumulation of new bindings.

 ### Type values
 \begin{longtable}{RRLL}